akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice frowned.
 “You have seen him?”

 “I have eyes, child.
 And ears.
 And for these I thank our God often.”
+The priest paused, and when he spoke again, his voice was thoughtful.
+“He came by the other day, you know.
+We sat a while.”

+Beatrice looked up.
+“Godfrey came here?”

-The priest smiled.
+“He did.”
+The priest offered nothing more than a smile.
 “The King of England’s son mended the goose pen.
 He helped the blacksmith fix his bellows.
 He sat with your father by the gate in the evening while waiting for you.
 He even made sure your father’s favourite cakes didn’t burn.
 Those are not the acts of a man who means to steal your home.”

 “He is trying to be kind,” she admitted.